Maximize Shop Space with a Custom Lumber Rack

 5 - Cut Plywood to Size

 We’ll need to cut the bins, two shelves, and bin toe kick out of plywood.
-The toe kick is slightly more than one sheet of plywood can manage, but if you made the in-garage shed, you should have a scrap the right size.
+The toe kick is slightly more than one sheet of plywood, but if you made the in-garage shed, you should have a large enough scrap.

-I started by breaking down the plywood into manageable pieces with the circular saw.
-Then cut the pieces to final width with my table saw.
+I started by cutting the plywood into manageable pieces with the circular saw.
+Then, I cut the pieces to the final width with my table saw.
 Once cut to width, I switched back to the miter saw to cut to length.
-You can also cut the angle on the bins at the miter saw.
+You can also cut the angle on the bins with the miter saw.

 Use your jigsaw to cut the notches in all plywood pieces.